padreati/rapaio-jupyter-kernel/README.md

 * Adding directories with compiled classes to classpath
 * Display image from local file systems or URL
 * Manage dependencies (with transitivity).
 More details: [DEPENDENCY-MANAGEMENT.md](DEPENDENCY-MANAGEMENT.md).

+For a brief tour into the features check out the example notebook [here](example.ipynb).

 ## Installation